 - Extra veggies.
-You can add steamed broccoli or sliced mushrooms to the sauce as well if you prefer.
+You can add steamed broccoli florets or sliced mushrooms to the sauce as well if you prefer.
 Add some sundried tomatoes like I do in this marry me chicken recipe.

 - Sauce.
 For a thicker sauce, use heavy whipping cream instead of half and half.
 For an extra creamy sauce, mix in some cream cheese like I did in my cream cheese alfredo sauce.

 - Protein.
 Feel free to swap out the chicken with shrimp if preferred.
 Or you can omit meat all together.

 - Noodles.
-Fettucine noodles are my favorite because the sauce completely covers every inch of the flat surface.
+Fettuccine noodles are my favorite because the sauce completely covers every inch of the flat surface.
 However other types of noodles (like penne or rotini) would also taste delicious.